Liiesl/FINALLY_I_CAN_CODE/assets/modules/help.md

 ---

-## Keyboard Shortcuts

-Here are some useful keyboard shortcuts to enhance your workflow:

-- **Ctrl + F**: Focus on the search bar.
-- **Ctrl + T**: Open the most recently used tool.
-- **Ctrl + S**: Save your current work.
-- **Ctrl + Z**: Undo the last action.
-- **Ctrl + Y**: Redo the last action.
+Below is an expanded **FAQ** section, incorporating the most likely questions users might have based on the provided code and documentation.
+These additions aim to address potential user queries about functionality, navigation, customization, and troubleshooting.

 ---

 ## Frequently Asked Questions (FAQ)

 ### Q: How do I merge subtitles in different languages?
 A: Use the **Multilingual Merge** tool.
-Select the subtitle files for each language, choose colors for differentiation, and merge them into a single file.
+Select the subtitle files for each language, assign unique colors for differentiation, and merge them into a single `.srt` file.
+- **Steps**:
+  1. Open the **Multilingual Merge** tool.
+  2. Click **Select Subtitles** and choose multiple `.srt` files, each containing subtitles in a different language.
+  3. Double-click on each file in the list to assign a color for that language using the color picker.
+  4. Click **Export** to save the merged file with color-coded subtitles.

+---

 ### Q: Can I convert subtitles to different formats?
 A: Yes, use the **Subtitle Converter** tool.
+This tool supports converting between various subtitle formats such as `.srt`, `.ass`, `.vtt`, `.sbv`, `.dfxp`, and more.
+- **Steps**:
+  1. Open the **Subtitle Converter** tool.
-Select the input file, choose the desired output format, and convert.
+  2. Select the subtitle files you want to convert.
+  3. Choose the target format from the dropdown menu.
+  4. Click **Convert** and save the converted files to your desired location.

+---

-### Q: Why are some tools grayed out?
+### Q: Why are some tools grayed out or unavailable?
 A: Some tools may be disabled if they require additional files or settings.
-Ensure you've uploaded the necessary files or configured the required settings.
+For example:
+- **Merge SRT Files**: Requires at least two `.srt` files to be selected.
+- **Multilingual Merge**: Requires multiple `.srt` files in different languages.
+- **Coming Soon Tools**: These are placeholders for future features and are not yet functional.

+---

-### Q: How do I change the theme?
+### Q: How do I change the theme or text size?
+A: You can customize the theme and text size in the **Settings** menu:
+- **Change Theme**:
+  1. Open the side panel by clicking the menu button (`☰`).

-A: Go to **Settings** > **Theme** and select your preferred theme (light or dark).
+  2. Navigate to **Settings** > **Theme** and select your preferred theme (light or dark).
+- **Adjust Text Size**:
+  1. Go to **Settings** > **Text Size**.
+  2. Choose from options like "Small," "Default," "Large," or "Huge."

+The app will automatically apply your changes.

+---

-### Q: What should I do if the app crashes?
+### Q: What should I do if the app crashes or becomes unresponsive?
+A: Try the following steps:
+1. Close and relaunch the app.
+2. Ensure your system meets the minimum requirements for running the application.
+3. Clear temporary files and restart your computer.

-A: Try restarting the app.
-If the issue persists, contact support with details about the crash.
+4. If the issue persists, report it via the GitHub repository or email support with details about the crash, including any error messages.

+---

+### Q: How do I search for specific tools?
+A: Use the search bar at the top of the main menu:
+- Type keywords related to the tool's name or description (e.g., "merge," "convert," "shift").
+- The search results will dynamically filter the available tools.
+- If no results appear, ensure you're entering relevant keywords or clear the search field and try again.

+---

+### Q: Why are my subtitles still out of sync after using the Subtitle Shifter?
+A: Ensure you're entering the correct timing adjustments:
+- **Whole Shift Mode**: Enter the number of milliseconds to shift all subtitles uniformly.
+- **Partial Shift Mode**: Specify the start and end times in `hh:mm:ss,fff` format and the number of milliseconds to shift within that range.
+If the issue persists, double-check the original subtitle file for inconsistencies or errors.

+---

+### Q: How do I access the side panel?
+A: The side panel provides quick access to additional features:
+- Click the menu button (`☰`) in the top-left corner to toggle the side panel.
+- Alternatively, use the keyboard shortcut `Ctrl + M` (if implemented).
+- The side panel can also be accessed via the **Custom Window Bar** or **Notification Bar**.

+---

+### Q: What are the most used tools, and how are they determined?
+A: The **Most Used Tools** section displays tools you frequently use, based on usage statistics:
+- The app tracks how often you use each tool and displays the top three most used tools in this section.
+- If no usage data is available, this section will remain hidden.

+---

+### Q: How do I report bugs or suggest new features?
+A: As this project is maintained by a solo developer, you can report bugs or suggest features via the following channels:
+- **GitHub Repository**: Visit the [Subtl GitHub Page](https://github.com/yourusername/subtl) to open an issue or submit a pull request.
+- **Email**: Send an email to **your.email@example.com** with details about the bug or feature request.
+- **Discussions**: Join the conversation in the [GitHub Discussions](https://github.com/yourusername/subtl/discussions) section to share ideas and feedback.

+---

+### Q: How do I handle subtitles in unsupported formats?
+A: Use the **Subtitle Converter** tool to convert unsupported formats (e.g., `.ass`, `.vtt`) into `.srt` files before using other tools.
+Supported formats include `.srt`, `.ass`, `.sub`, `.vtt`, `.sbv`, `.dfxp`, `.stl`, `.mpl`, `.usf`, `.lrc`, `.rt`, `.ttml`, and `.cap`.

+---

+### Q: What happens if a tool fails to process a file?
+A: If a tool encounters an issue while processing a file:
+- An error message will be displayed, indicating the problematic file.
+- Other files in the queue will continue to be processed.
+- Check the file for formatting issues or inconsistencies and try again.

+---

+### Q: How do I view the changelog or check for updates?
+A: Access the changelog through the side panel:
+- Click the menu button (`☰`) to open the side panel.
+- Select **Changelog** from the list to view recent updates and changes.
+Alternatively, visit the official GitHub repository for the latest version history.

+---

+### Q: Can I customize the appearance of the app further?
+A: While the app currently supports light and dark themes, as well as text size adjustments, further customization options may be added in future updates.
+Stay tuned to the GitHub repository for announcements.

+---

+### Q: How do I contact the developer directly?
+A: As a solo developer, I appreciate direct feedback and inquiries.
+You can reach me via:
+- **GitHub**: Open an issue or discussion on the [Subtl GitHub Page](https://github.com/yourusername/subtl).
+- **Email**: Send an email to **your.email@example.com** with your query.
+- **Social Media**: Connect with me on platforms like Instagram (@suryaalingga) or YouTube (@Vfrix) for informal communication.

 ---